Story developed as part of a Climate Justice Challenge Submission to SustainUS in 2018

 "Live below your means," my mother reminded me.

 We washed and reused plastic bags and repaired our vacuums, air conditioners, and clothing rather than throw them out when they were broken or torn.
 By changing light bulbs, improving insulation in the walls, and checking for air leaks in windows we improved our home's energy efficiency and cut back greatly on our energy bills.
 At dinner, wasting was a high sin: you ate everything on your plate.

 While cost savings of these actions were an incentive, at their core these efforts were based on moral principles that my mother exemplified and instilled in me.

 "Live simply so others can simply live."

 Some of my earliest memories are sitting on an old pink quilt in the warm summer air and on crisp fall days while my mother picked blackberries or gathered wild hickory nuts.
-The smell of the following fresh baked pies and preserves still linger in my dreams of home.
+The smell of the following fresh-baked pies and preserves still lingers in my dreams of home.

 The richness of my childhood is so much due in part to the thoughtful and grounded woman who raised me.
 The foundations she gave me led me to study at Stanford University, work on sustainable development in four continents just at the start of my career and, most importantly, live a happy and healthy life, conscious of the interdependence of my well-being with that of natural and human communities.